 We sell our products through domestic and international resellers and field sales.
 We have entered into agreements with more than 100 resellers in 39 countries, and we have established four key relationships with leaders in the telecommunications, personal computer and computer networking industries.
 Our field sales organization supports and develops leads for our resellers and establishes and maintains a limited number of key accounts and strategic customers.
 Our products have been deployed in a broad range of organizations, ranging from companies in the telecommunications, manufacturing, medical, computer services, media and finance industries to educational industries and federal agencies.
-We are incorporated in California and will reincorporate in Delaware prior to the consummation of the offering.
-Our executive offices are located at 10460 Bandley Drive, Cupertino, California 95014-1972 and our telephone number is (408) 342-0999.
+We are incorporated in Delaware.
+Our executive offices are located at 3585 Monroe Street, Santa Clara, California 95051-1450 and our telephone number is (408) 579-2800.